laszlocph/gimlet-documentation/src/pages/docs/cli/index.md

+---
+title: 'CLI Installation and Authentication'
+description: |
+  Here's how you can install Gimlet CLI on Linux and Mac and authenticate to your Gimlet instance.
+---

 # CLI

-The Gimlet CLI covers most of the capabilities of the GUI, but it's rather designed to function as a complimentary tool to the GUI.
+The Gimlet CLI covers most of the capabilities of the GUI.

 ## Installation